harshalelansol/electron-poc/README.md

 # Electron Course

-This is the example code from the following freeCodeCamp course: <ToBeDefined></ToBeDefined>

 It tackles setting up an electron app that displays system resource usages for your CPU, RAM and File-System
 - using react and typescript